michaelchanwahyan/datalab/README.md

+*remark: This docker image is available in https://hub.docker.com/r/michaelchanwahyan/datalab

+You may download it directly by

+`docker pull michaelchanwahyan/datalab:latest`*

-*quick remark: in order to download the repo efficiently, one is suggested to perform
+*remark: to download the repo efficiently, the following method is suggested.

 `git clone https://github.com/michaelchanwahyan/datalab.git`